paulkarpenko/us-code-ui/uscode/title-44-public-printing-and-documents/chapter-033-disposal-of-records.md

 **(d)** The Archivist shall promulgate schedules authorizing the disposal, after the lapse of specified periods of time, of records of a specified form or character common to several or all agencies if such records will not, at the end of the periods specified, have sufficient administrative, legal, research, or other value to warrant their further preservation by the United States Government.

-**(e)** The Archivist may approve and effect the disposal of records that are in his legal custody, provided that records that had been in the custody of another existing agency may not be disposed of without the written consent of the head of the agency.
+**(e)** The Archivist may approve and effect the disposal of records that are in the Archivist’s legal custody, provided that records that had been in the custody of another existing agency may not be disposed of without the written consent of the head of the agency.

-**(f)** The Archivist shall make an annual report to the Congress concerning the disposal of records under this chapter, including general descriptions of the types of records disposed of and such other information as he considers appropriate to keep the Congress fully informed regarding the disposal of records under this chapter.
+**(f)** The Archivist shall make an annual report to the Congress concerning the disposal of records under this chapter, including general descriptions of the types of records disposed of and such other information as the Archivist considers appropriate to keep the Congress fully informed regarding the disposal of records under this chapter.

 ### Statutory Notes

 #### Amendments
+2014—Subsec. (a).
+Pub.
+L. 113–187, § 8(13)(A), in introductory provisions, substituted “submitted to the Archivist” for “submitted to him” in two places and “the Archivist may” for “he may”.

+Subsec. (c).
+Pub.
+L. 113–187, § 8(13)(B), substituted “the Archivist considers” for “he considers” in introductory provisions.

+Pub.
+L. 113–187, § 5(d), substituted “the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate” for “the Committee on Rules and Administration of the Senate and the Committee on House Oversight of the House of Representatives” in introductory provisions.

+Subsec. (e).
+Pub.
+L. 113–187, § 8(13)(C), substituted “the Archivist’s” for “his”.

+Subsec. (f).
+Pub.
+L. 113–187, § 8(13)(D), substituted “the Archivist considers” for “he considers”.

 2004—Subsec. (d).
 Pub.
-L. 108–383 struck out at end “A Federal agency may request changes in such schedules for its records pursuant to [section 2909 of this title](./chapter-029-records-management-by-the-archivist-of-the-united-states-and-by-the-administrator-of-general-services.md#section-2909).”
+L. 108–383 struck out at end “A Federal agency may request changes in such schedules for its records pursuant to [section 2909 of this title](./chapter-029-records-management-by-the-archivist-of-the-united-states.md#section-2909).”

 1996—Subsec. (c).
 Pub.
 L. 104–186 substituted “House Oversight” for “House Administration”.